General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Problem Description

-Many variants of these problems can be formulated depending on possible different cost functions, constraints on the input as presented in \cite{johansen2004constrained}.
+Many variants of these problems can be formulated depending on possible different cost functions and constraints on the input as presented in \cite{johansen2004constrained}.
 One of the basic variants is to choose, among the possible solutions, the one that minimizes some norm of the thrust while $T$ and $\theta$ are possibly subject to constraints.
 The basic case is the case where one wants to minimize a quadratic cost of the thrust subject to positivity constraints of the thrust.
-In this case it is convenient to rewrite \eqref{eq:MappingNL} in the so-called \textit{extended representation} (\cite{SORDALEN19971223}).
-The main idea is to rewrite \eqref{eq:mappingGeneral} as
+In this case it is convenient to rewrite \eqref{eq:Jtheta} in the so-called \textit{extended representation} (\cite{SORDALEN19971223})